Games using Numbers, Time and Dates for Adult Learners

 Future Forms – Will, Going to & the Present Continuous

 English learners can find the different English future forms quite intimidating and often just stick to the simple future will form to stay on the safe side.
 Here are some activities for teaching and comparing the different forms in applicable circumstances.
-Online Future Exercises You can find online future forms exercises and activities at our […]
+Present Continuous – For Future Arrangements The present continuous is often used to talk […]

 Past Continuous Activities – Describe Ongoing Past Actions